TheCrabik/ytget/README.md

 ### 4.4.
 Notes

-ffmpeg is **ESSENTIAL** for this program to work.
+- ffmpeg is **ESSENTIAL** for this program to work.
+In **every** variant!
-Build variant is recommended.
+- Build variant is recommended.
 Other variants are for a backup.

 ## 5. Troubleshooting